sauraen/seq64/README.txt

 Tips/How To:

 I recommend running seq64 from a terminal, lots of useful information is printed!
+If you're on Windows, the program opens itself in a terminal, so don't worry about it.

-If you already have a ROM and ROM Description File (RomDesc), load each from their respective menus and some of the lists should start filling in.
+If you already have a ROM and ROM Description File (RomDesc--see the RomDesc folder above), load each from their respective menus and some of the lists should start filling in.
 Keep in mind that some of the RomDescs provided here are for the uncompressed versions of the games; data may be at different places in compressed ROMs.

 If you don't have an existing RomDesc for the game, the first step is to find the addresses of the Audioseq file (the first sequence) and of the Audioseq